lfr/lfr.github.io/ad-astra.md

 ## Saving our code from ourselves

-Surprisingly there's only one way to consistently ensure that our domain is always valid, regardless of what users type in text boxes or other garbage returned by some API response to your perfectly valid request.
-That way is to create a domain with self-validating custom types instead of generic types such as strings.
+Surprisingly there's only one way to consistently ensure that our domain is always valid, regardless of what users type in text boxes or whether that API call returned valid content.
+That way is to not use generic types such as strings that are supersets of what we actually expect.

-So if we already know the solution, what's the big deal?
+So if we already know the solution, what's the problem?
 The problem is that this solution requires *a lot more* code in the design phase, and nobody likes to write *a lot more* code to achieve similar results.

 ## Validation blocks to the rescue

-These series tries to introduce the concept of validation blocks that drastically reduce the amount of code necessary to create models with such self-validating custom types.
+These series tries to introduce the concept of validation blocks that dramatically reduce the amount of code necessary to create domains with such self-validating custom types.

 You don't need to know how to design with types to follow this series, it's meant for beginners, but you do need to be familiar with F# syntax.